 To succeed, what you’ve got to do is bring that crossover point forward, so it happens sooner before you get to the point where you want to quit.

 The best way to shorten the learning curve is to take a beginner stock trading class that will give you everything you need to start trading profitably from day one.

 Get profitable right away, and give yourself time to learn some of the more advanced trading skills.
-A course like the System Trader Launchpad will provide you with everything you need to get your competence to a point where you can make money and get your frustration and difficulties under control to learn enough to be a trader.
+A membership like The Trader Success System will provide you with everything you need to get your competence to a point where you can make money and get your frustration and difficulties under control to learn enough to be a trader.
 That way, you can start making money and succeeding before you get to the point where you’re so frustrated, want to quit, and give up.

 2. Find your ideal approach.

 Once you accelerate your learning by learning the language of trading and undertaking a course that teaches you all of the basics of becoming a successful stock trader, the next thing you need to do is to find your ideal approach.
 This approach fits your personality, your objectives, and your lifestyle.

 There are many different ways to make money in the markets.
 As you can see from the diagram below, you can make money by buying and holding, buying value stocks, and trend following with mean reversion with swing trading, band trading, dividends, and many other methods.

 The question is, which is right for you?